-Other: It's difficult to spot (it's easier on DVD, but I don't have the timecode).
+Other mistake: It's difficult to spot (it's easier on DVD, but I don't have the timecode).
 Godzilla has just left Central Park after suspecting the trap with the fish.
-As he rumbles down the street, hundreds of Apache helicopters swarm in and attack.
+As she rumbles down the street, hundreds of Apache helicopters swarm in and attack.
 When they begin firing their cannons at Godzilla, if you look carefully, you'll see the tracer fire from one gunship overlap over another gunship.
 The cannon fire is heading away from the camera and getting smaller, so it should at least go through the other helicopter and disappear on the other side, but it remains superimposed on the Apache.
 A little special effects mistake.

-Other: When the first fish trap is set up and Nick realises that the manhole covers need to come off, the first covers come off, with the pile of fish in the background about one block away.
+Other mistake: When the first fish trap is set up and Nick realises that the manhole covers need to come off, the first covers come off, with the pile of fish in the background about one block away.
 Nick then runs another 1/2 a block to a block to remove another manhole cover before Godzilla sticks his head up through the road.
-Taking into account Godzilla's size, we can assume he is about 3 blocks away from the fish.
+Taking into account Godzilla's size, we can assume she is about 3 blocks away from the fish.
 When the shot cuts to the computer screen in the command centre, it indicates that Godzilla is SIX blocks away from the fish.

 Factual error: The ship shown in the film is a dry-bulk carrier, not a fishing vessel.